Food safety culture as a central element for food safety

 The main objective of the lived Food Safety Culture is to create the framework so that food can be produced safely and does not pose a risk to consumers.
 The food safety culture is communicated to the employees in the company through training, information and the focus and example of the leadership.
 Processes, courses of action and values are supplemented by the topic of food safety.
 The Food Safety Culture thus also aims to have attentive and satisfied employees in the company who can identify with their employer, pay a high degree of attention to the safety and quality of production and also motivate other employees to follow suit.

-BRCGS Food Version 8 is the first GFSI-certified standard to include food safety culture requirements.
-Soon, other standards will follow suit.
+BRCGS Food is the first GFSI-certified standard to include food safety culture requirements.
+Other standards are following.

 In particular, in GFSI recognized standards, the inclusion of food safety culture will soon be the norm, as the Global Food Safety Initiative (GFSI) has already published this in its 2020 benchmarking requirements.
 You can find the GFSI benchmarking requirements here.
 One of the most important elements of the upcoming revision is the introduction of food safety culture requirements.